Do not confuse environment for deploy target

 I call it deploy target.
 It includes the following params:

-Many developers put those two categories of params into one pile and make them depend on the environment variable, which in most frameworks can have one of three values: development, production and test.
+Many developers put those two categories of params into one pile and make them depend on the environment variable, which in most frameworks can have one of three values: development

 As a result, the app essentially has only two modes: